Dragon Ball Z: Taiketsu: Reception

 Upon its release, Dragon Ball Z: Taiketsu was met with "generally unfavorable" reviews from critics, with an aggregate score of 40% on Metacritic.
-Hobby Consolas included it as one of the worst video games based on an anime, criticizing the characters art direction.
+HobbyConsolas included it as one of the worst video games based on an anime, criticizing the characters art direction.
 Screen Rant observed that the game felt "unpolished", while giving signs that "no real effort or care went into its creation".

-In the United States, the game sold 620,000 copies and earned $14 million by August 2006.
-During the period between January 2000 and August 2006, it was the 45th highest-selling game launched for the Game Boy Advance, Nintendo DS or PlayStation Portable in that country.
+Publisher Arari reported that Taiketsu was its sixth best-selling product for the fiscal year ending March 31, 2004.
+According to Next Generation, the game sold approximately 620,000 copies in the United States, earning $14 million by August 2006.
+During the period between January 2000 and August 2006, it was the 45th highest-selling game launched for the GBA, Nintendo DS or PlayStation Portable in that country.